ElvisKwok/ElvisKwok.github.io/_posts/2014-12-22-note-of-KLA.md

 *best paper of PACT 2014*

 ## Abstract:
-* KLA(K-Level Asychronous) is a new algorithmic paradigm that bridges level-synchronous and asynchronous paradigms for processing graphs.
+* KLA(K-Level Asychronous): an algorithmic paradigm that bridges level-synchronous and asynchronous paradigms for processing graphs.
 * Parametrically control the level of asynchrony in parallel graph algorithms(level-synchronous -> partially asynchronous -> completely asynchronous).
 * Motivation: improve exection times.
     + level-synchronous: few, but expensive **global** synchronizations.
     + asychronous: more, but not so expensive **local** synchronizations(perhaps with redundant work).
     + trade-off.
 * KLA paradigm is available for graph algorithm commonly.
-* K is the number of asynchronous steps allowed **between** global synchronizations.
+* K: the number of asynchronous steps allowed **between** global synchronizations.
 * Techniques for determining k.
 * Implementation of KLA in the [SGL][](STAPL Graph Library).
-STAPL(the Standard Template Adaptive Parallel Library) is a framework for developing parallel programs in C++.
-It is designed to work on both shared and distributed memory parallel computers.
 * Scalability: 96K cores.
 * Performance improvement: 10x over trad-alg(level-synchronous and asychronous versions).
 <br>